150170410/XamarinUITestFramework/README.md

 3. Page classes you create should be inheriting the SolidBrain.XUITFramework.Framework.BasePage.cs or BasePageWithLogin.cs - if you would like to read credentials from embedded .txt file
 4. Also in the iOS project of your app, compiler in Debug should have ENABLE_TEST_CLOUD; added to defined Constants

+In Folder ExampleClasses
+you can find some simple test & page classes that are using the framework, showing how it should be implemented in your projects.
+Please check the following files:
+ExampleProjectBasePage.cs
+ExampleLoginBasePage.cs
+ExampleTest.cs
+ExampleTestConfiguration.cs